MCausc78/stoat.py/docs/api/enums_and_flag_classes.rst

 .. class:: AndroidMessageReplyStyle

-    Specifies a way to quickly reply on Revolt Android.
+    Specifies a way to quickly reply on Stoat Android.

     .. attribute:: long_press_to_reply